Ross Edgley completes the Great British Swim

 The British strongman never took a day off, even when injured or facing sickness.
 And despite the extreme waves, winds, and currents he met, Ross Edgley.

 As he was about to reach the shore of Margate, 300 swimmers from the Outdoor Swimming Society joined the strength athlete for the last strokes.
-When Edgley stepped on terra firma, he had a crowd cheering and congratulating him.
+When Edgley stepped on terra firma, a crowd cheered and congratulated him.

 "It feels a bit weird on land!
 A bit too solid for my liking!
 I almost fell over when I started to jog into shore," explained Ross Edgley.